Updated January 2020

 “Part of giving anticoagulation during the pregnancy is to achieve a live birth and prevent miscarriage,” Dr. Piazza remarked.
 “You can get blood clots in the umbilical cord or behind the placenta.
 Those can cause miscarriage.”

-How can pregnant women get the protection they need?
+How can at-risk pregnant women get the protection they need?
 From injectable anticoagulants.

 “They’re large chains of molecules that tend not to cross over to the placenta.
 They’re safe to use,” Dr. Piazza continued.
 “We use them at preventive doses, not the full treatment dose.
 Patients do quite well on them and it’s very rare to see bleeding complications.”

-Pregnant women with a risk of blood clots are taken off warfarin and novel oral anticoagulants, which have not been studied in pregnant women.
+Pregnant women with a risk of blood clots are taken off warfarin and direct oral anticoagulants, which have not been studied in pregnant women.

-After giving birth, the post-partum period can be a risky time for mothers.
-This “post-partum risk period” can be anywhere from six to twelve weeks after the birth.
+After giving birth, the postpartum period can be a risky time for mothers.
+This “postppartum risk period” can be anywhere from 6-12 weeks after birth.
 Women are often told to continue their injectable anticoagulant medications.

 “Warfarin is great for breastfeeding moms because it doesn’t go into the milk.
 It’s one of the preferred treatments for breastfeeding moms.”